maxiwer/angular/aio/content/guide/forms.md

 Angular supports two design approaches for interactive forms.
 You can build forms by using Angular [template syntax and directives](guide/glossary#template "Definition of template terms") to write templates with the form-specific directives.
 This tutorial describes the directives and techniques to use when writing templates.
-You can also use a reactive or model-driven approach to build forms.
+You can also use a reactive (also known as model-driven) approach to build forms.

 Template-driven forms are suitable for small or simple forms, while reactive forms are more scalable and suitable for complex forms.
 For a comparison of the two approaches, see [Introduction to Forms](guide/forms-overview "Overview of Angular forms.")